symfony/symfony-docs/book/internals.rst

 default implementation automatically resolves the method arguments, based on the Request attributes.

-.. sidebar:: Matching Controller method arguments from Request attributes
+.. sidebar:: Matching Controller Method Arguments from Request Attributes

     For each method argument, Symfony2 tries to get the value of a Request attribute with the same name.
 If it is not defined, the argument default